fazzaan/keyboard-layouts/README.md

 _Currently all layouts are only for Windows.
 Sorry!_

+## NEWS
+I am transitioning to Linux right now, December 2025.
+To use Linux as my daily driver, I need keyboard layouts for my language teaching and other things.
+Watch this space -- I expect to release my IPA keyboard for Linux in the next few days!

+## Keyboard layouts

 | Keyboard layout |  | Download |
 |---|---|---|
 | **NewEng** keyboard layout | for typing in the new alphabet for English, NewEng.
 (This is _my_ NewEng, as someone else has already made another alphabet with the same name.
 Oops, sorry!) | [v7.2](https://github.com/fazzaan/keyboard-layouts/releases/tag/NEv7.2) |